Erna Wallisch | |

 Erna Wallisch (née Erna Pfannstiel, 10 February 1922 – 16 February 2008) was a female guard in two Nazi concentration camps, but despite several trials was never convicted.
 In 2007, she was seventh on the Simon Wiesenthal Center's list of most wanted war criminals that had never been convicted.[1]

-Wallisch was born Erna Pfannstiel in Benshausen, in Thuringia.
-Her father was a postal clerk.
-She worked as a maid in Berlin for a year[2] before joining the NSDAP at the age of 19 and undergoing training to become an Aufseherin, or female concentration camp guard.[3]
+Wallisch was born Erna Pfannstiel in Benshausen, in Thuringia in 1922.
+Her father was a postal clerk and her mother was a housewife.[2]
+Erna worked as a maid in Berlin for a year[3] before joining the NSDAP at the age of 19 and undergoing training to become an Aufseherin, or female concentration camp guard.[4]

 There were three attempts to prosecute Wallisch:

-2005: Historian Efraim Zuroff urged the Austrian Department of Justice to prosecute anew, but its speaker, Christoph Pöchinger declared that there was lack of credible evidence.
-This unwillingness to prosecute led the Wiesenthal center to put her on the list of most wanted war criminals.
+2005: Historian Dr Efraim Zuroff urged the Austrian Department of Justice to prosecute anew,[8] but its speaker, Christoph Pöchinger declared that there was lack of credible evidence.
+This was despite how Zuroff had identified five Polish survivors who were prepared to testify against her.
+This unwillingness to prosecute led the Simon Wiesenthal Center to put her on the list of most wanted war criminals, ranked at number seven.